skylarshaffer/brickinfo/README.md

 ## Known Issues

-- [ ] Bricklink Affiliate API key is not yet provided, and must be added to source
+- [ ] Bricklink Affiliate API key is not yet provided, and must be added to source.
+This key was leaked, and I disclosed it to Bricklink, meaning it may stop working at any time

 - [ ] Prices for elements will not show if that element does not have at least one